Citrussitruc/Phase-2-Skill-Challenges/03_design_a_single_method.md

 So that I can improve my grammar
 I want to verify that a text starts with a capital letter and ends with a suitable sentence-ending punctuation mark.

+3

+As a user
+So that I can keep track of my tasks
+I want to check if a text includes the string #TODO.

 ## 2. Design the Method Signature

 _Include the name of the method, its parameters, return value, and side effects._